 Resourcefulness is all about finding clever, quick, and easy solutions to overcome difficulties.

 Little problems may arise time after time pertaining to VA’s tasks.
 While most may require your attention, some are minor and can be fixed by the VA.
-You would want someone who can take initiative and creatively and innovatively fix these problems without taking up your time.
+You would want someone who can take initiative and creatively fix these problems without taking up your time.

 Imagine how time-consuming it can be to have to set aside time to solve problems whose solutions are easily found on Google or YouTube, had the VA cared to look it up.